Updated: Nov 28, 2022

 Federal drug offenses are exceedingly difficult to prosecute, and the case would not be any easier.
 Drug prosecutors in federal court are notorious for being especially harsh on drug offenders, and federal court, in general, is a whole different ballgame.
 You will need the assistance of a professional and seasoned federal drug charges attorney who will fight for you every step of the way.

 Title 21 of the United States Code contains the bulk of drug legislation.
 Each prescription is classified into one of five "schedules" under federal law.
-When the DEA decides which Schedule substance should be classified, it takes into account a number of factors.
+When the DEA decides which Schedule substance should be classified, it considers several factors.
 The First Phase Act was recently passed by Congress, resulting in a dramatic shift in drug-related crime sentencing.

 The found drug's potential for abuse, scientific evidence of the drug's pharmacological effects, the state of current scientific research regarding the substance, the drug's history and current pattern of abuse, the scope, duration, and significance of abuse, any risk to public health, and the drug's psychic opacity are among the factors considered by the DEA.